Come for a vaccine, stay for a proposal: Beresford health care couple engaged

 Every couple has their own engagement story unique to them.
 A huge part of everyone’s story right now is when and where we’ll receive a COVID-19 vaccine.

-“It kind of popped into my head that maybe I would just tape it to my arm, that way when he rolled up the sleeve then he would see it right there, that’s kind of what happened,” Vargas-Cortes said.
-“I went in and got registered for my vaccine, and sat down and he was there, told me to roll up my sleeve.”
+“It kind of popped in my head that maybe I would just tape it to my arm, that way when he rolled up the sleeve then he would see it right there … that’s kind of what happened,” Vargas-Cortes said.
+“I went in and got registered for my vaccine and sat down, and he was there, told me to roll up my sleeve.”

 Once Vander Lee realized what was happening, Vargas-Cortes asked him to marry him.

-“I think I like nodded.
-I mean, it’s like, I always knew… between him and I, this isn’t a question,” Vander Lee said.
-“I mean, we’ve obviously talked about this, so it was like he was worried I would say no, I don’t think.”
+“I think I, like, nodded.
+I mean, it’s like, I always knew … between him and I, this isn’t a question,” Vander Lee said.
+“I mean, we’ve obviously talked about this, so it wasn’t like he was worried I would say no, I don’t think.”

 Vander Lee jabbed Vargas-Cortes with the COVID-19 vaccine shortly after they got engaged.